-Focal persons of the Department of Labor and Employment (DOLE), headed by Chief Labor and Employment Officer Geraldine Balico-Labayani of the agency’s NV Field Office, in partnership with the Provincial Federation of Barangay Captains, conducted a TUPAD orientation on October 29 at the Nueva Vizcaya Convention Center, Provincial Capitol, Bayombong.
+Focal persons of the Department of Labor and Employment (DOLE), headed by Chief Labor and Employment Officer Geraldine Balico-Labayani of the agency’s NV Field Office, in coordination with the Provincial Federation of Barangay Captains, conducted a TUPAD orientation on October 29 at the Nueva Vizcaya Convention Center, Provincial Capitol, Bayombong.

 The TUPAD or Tulong Panghanapbuhay sa Ating Disadvantaged/Displaced Workers is a community-based package of assistance of the DOLE, in partnership with local governments and other program sponsors, which provides emergency employment for displaced workers, underemployed and seasonal workers, for a minimum period of 10 days, but not to exceed a maximum of 30 days, depending on the nature of work to be performed, such as those pertaining to social, economic and agro-forestry projects of the government.